Eyescale/Consensus/README.txt

-	We believe the sensitive approach to be, not only the only sensible approach to represent and understand the way Systems work in reality, but also the only approach that gives us the chance to harmonize ourselves with our environment.
+	We believe the sensitive approach to be, not only the only sensible approach to represent and understand the way Systems work in reality, but also the only approach that gives us the chance to harmonize with our environment.

 	Technically, the challenge posed by this objective breaks down into two parts